 This is the kind of moment that needs no further explanation, and yet, I’d be remiss not to mention the amount of heart each of the men brought to the scene.
-The warmth and support in their expressions spoke so loudly on behalf the message this show is trying to get across with the importance of a healthy community.
-They don’t have to do anything for Ted really, but their show of support is enough, it’s everything—their acceptance, the refusal to judge, and the quiet pat on his back by Beard is enough.
+The warmth and support in their expressions spoke so loudly on behalf of the message this show is trying to get across with the importance of a healthy community.
+They don’t have to do anything for Ted, really, but their show of support is enough, it’s everything—their acceptance, the refusal to judge, and the quiet pat on his back by Beard is enough.
 (Followed by not knowing how to tell Ted he drinks tea now.)

 And then finally comes the moment of the truth—the sadness Ted’s been harboring longer than most, the heartache that’s broken and shaped his entire character.
 After watching Jamie’s father torment him and Roy hold him together, Ted leaves the locker room to tearfully tell Sharon that his father took his own life when he was sixteen.
-When you look back at “my father was a lot harder on himself” in “Lavender,” the puzzle starts to piece together.
-Jason Sudeikis’ heart crushing reveal broke me.
+When you look back at “my father was a lot harder on himself” in “Lavender,” the puzzle pieces together.
+Jason Sudeikis’ heart-crushing reveal broke me.
 He doesn’t say it because he’s sure she can help him, but perhaps because sharing pain can be healing.

-He doesn’t want to talk just yet, but he needed to tell her.
+He doesn’t want to talk just yet, but he needs to tell her.
 Whatever the details, healing is in Ted’s future.
 It’ll help him deal with the grief he likely hasn’t dealt with.

 The Reveal | The Date | The Decision

 For the most part, Sam Obisanya is having a pretty amazing week.
 (And deserving it, if I may add.)
 His father calls him to let him know that Cerithium Oil is no longer operating in Nigeria and it’s largely due to this campaign.
 He vocalizes being proud of his son, and the good mood prompts Sam to set a date with his mystery woman, who’s yet to respond.
 Rebecca agrees.